CO2 labelling of cars

 To help drivers choose new cars with low fuel consumption, EU Member States are required to ensure that relevant information is provided to consumers, including a label showing a car's fuel efficiency and CO2 emissions.

-Specifically, the EU legislation requires:
+Specifically, the 'car labelling Directive' requires:

 - A label showing fuel economy and CO2 emissions to be attached to all new cars or displayed nearby at the point of sale;